Kathleen Finlay/Getty Images

 Help for underfunded pension funds

-Today's pension funds are in big trouble.
-Ninety-four percent of corporate defined benefit pensions were underfunded in 2012, according to a recent report by Wilshire Consulting.
+Pension funds have been in big trouble.
+Ninety-three percent of corporate defined benefit pensions were underfunded in 2015, according to Wilshire Consulting.

 Pension funds must make sure their assets grow at a pace adequate to cover future liabilities.
-The Wilshire report notes that today's low interest rates make this especially difficult to achieve.
+An earlier Wilshire report noted that low interest rates have made that goal difficult to achieve.

 "It is putting pressure on the already-weak pension system," Scott says.

-He also believes that current pension recipients are unlikely to see their payout cut.
-But future retirees may not be as lucky, he says.
+Rubin says that current pension recipients have been unlikely to see their payouts cut.
+Future retirees may not be as lucky, he says.

-Moore agrees.
-"It is hard to know if clients can depend on them for their retirement income," he says.
-Workers who are worried about their company's pension plan must take action now.
-"They need to save more or work longer, as well as delay Social Security, to maximize the benefit they will receive."
+Moore agrees, and says workers who are worried about their company's pension plan must take action now.
+"They need to save more or work longer, as well as delay Social Security, to maximize the benefit they will receive," Moore says.